Marketing Sales and Service Blog | Bluleadz Inbound Agency

 By earning points in the VIPeak program, members can garner discounts toward gear – gear that they can use while earning more points with the company.

-The North Face has a unique setup for their points system.
+The North Face has a unique setup for its points system.
 You can earn them the traditional way, through purchasing in store and online.
 Or, you can participate in events that the company sponsors, like summer campouts, marathons, and workshops.

 Source: The North Face